Network Science PhD Program

 How do I know if my transcripts and test scores have been received?

 Please contact the Graduate Student Service office (gradcssh@northeastern.edu) to check if your transcripts and test scores have been received.
 The Graduate Student Service office receives and processes all application material for the Network Science PhD program.
-Please note that an electronic copy of your transcripts, uploaded with your application, are required for the review process.
+Please note that an electronic copy of your transcripts, uploaded with your application, is required for the review process.
 Should you be accepted, and decide to enroll, an official copy of your transcripts is required within 30 days of matriculation.

 Is the application fee waiver available?
 What should I do to get the waiver?